PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-17 08:05:51
+Last updated: 2024-04-17 08:06:58
-Random Quote: When you do one good deed, it creates a ripple effect.
-One good deed leads to another and another. - Marshall Eriksen
+Random Quote: I will put you under the jail. - Hank Schrader